kleinschmidt/diss/outline.md

 ## The general problem, and an outline of a solution

+* Problem of perception:
+    * want to infer "latent variables" (facts about the world)
+    * **uncertain** world: facts about the world only probabilistically related to observables
+    * **nonstationary** world: probabilistic relationships themselves change
+* Big questions:
+    * How to cope with nonstationarity?
+Existing theories tend to focus on detecting changes and learning quickly.
+    * Link between nonstationarity and adaptation
+* The proposal:
+    * Perception requires inference not just about latent variables, but about _generative model_ that links observations and latent variables.
+    * Moreover, requries inference about the _underlying structure in the variability of the generative models themselves_ (learn a "generative model for generative models").

 ## Speech as a model organism: the ideal adapter framework

 * Introduction of ideal adapter paper